radius-project/radius/docs/content/app-model/bindings-model.md

 ### Defined bindings

 Defined bindings are offered after a user defines them within a component.
-For example, the [`radius.dev/container`]({{< ref container >}}) component can have an 'http' binding added to it by definining the 'http' binding within the 'provides' section.
+For example, the [`radius.dev/container`]({{< ref container >}}) component can have an 'http' binding added to it by definining the 'http' binding within the 'bindings' section.
+In this case the binding has the name `frontend`.

 ```sh
 resource frontend 'Components' = {